galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Major difficulty found with k-mean is the choice of the number of clusters.
+> > Major difficulty found with k-means is the choice of the number of clusters.
 Different methods is proposed to solve this problem.
 > > Here, we provide a simple solution.
 The idea is to compute k-means clustering using different values of clusters k.
 Next, the within sum of square is drawn according to the number of clusters.
 The location of a bend (knee) in the plot is generally considered as an indicator of the appropriate number of clusters.
 > > ![data](images/number_of_clusters.png "Optimal number of clusters")
 > > The plot above represents the variance within the clusters.
 It decreases as k increases, but it can be seen a bend (or “elbow”) at k = 4.
 This bend indicates that